maltek/swift-frida/README.md

 You can now play with the functions of the `Swift` object.
 (After making a change to a file in this repo, use `%reload` to reload the Swift script after recompiling.)

+## License
+Code in `metadata.js` is based on Apache-2.0 licensed Swift compiler source code.
+Code in `index.js` is based on wxWindows-3.1 licensed frida-objc source code.

+The compatible intersection of those licenses is LGPL-3.0 (or later) with wxWindows exceptions.
+So that's also the license terms under which we release the original code in this repository.